 What is a permanent flame retardant fabric?

-Permanent flame retardant: An unalterable feature with time and washes.
+Permanently flame retardant: Property unalterable with time and washing

-Texfire uses for all its projects one type of fabric: a permanent or intrinsic flame retardant fabric.
-It is a technical fabric that, avoids the fire spreading, and the auto extinction of the flame.
+Texfire uses one type of fabric for all its projects: the permanent or inherent flame retardant fabric.
+This is a technical fabric that prevents the spread of fire and the self-extinguishing of flames.

-Permanent flame retardant fabric is a type of technical fabric that avoids fire propagation and its main feature is that this fire resistance, keeps unalterable over the years: nor with abrasion by the garment's use or washes, its efficiency before fire is not altered...
+The permanent flame retardant fabric is a kind of technical fabric that prevents the spread of fire and its main feature is that this fire resistance remains unchanged over time, neither with wear and tear by the use of the garment nor washing, do not diminish its performance against fire...

-Before explaining the meaning of the adjective "permanent" applied to flame retardant fabrics, we will briefly remind what the word "flame retardant" means when we talk about a technical flame retardant fabric.
-A topic already mentioned in the post FLAME RETARDANT:
+Before commenting on the meaning of the adjective "permanent" applied to flame-retardant fabrics, we will briefly recall what the word "flame-retardant" means when we talk about a technical flame-retardant fabric.

-There are other fabrics considered "flame retardant", that start from a NON FLAME RETARDANT composition, like for example: cotton, that through a treatment, covering, impregnation or special finish with ammonia or sulphurous products, this fabric behaves as a flame retardant fabric, during some time.
+There are other fabrics that are considered "flame retardant", which are based on a non-flammable composition, such as cotton, which through a treatment, coating, impregnation or special finish with ammonia or sulfur products, makes this fabric behave like a flame retardant fabric for a period of time.